 You can usually see right away if there is a problem by going to the electrical panel and checking for a tripped circuit breaker.
 Simply open the electrical panel door and search the breakers one by one from top to bottom in both rows of breakers, until you find the troubled circuit.
 Once located, tape it off so that no one else tries turning on the circuit while I'm working on it.
 It's just another safety move that works.

 Using a Circuit Breaker

-Circuit breakers are no more than a specialized single-pole switch.
-The difference being it has three states in can be in: off, on, or tripped (a sort of neutral position).
+Circuit breakers are no more than a specialized single-pole switch, the difference being it has three states it can be in: off, on, or tripped (a sort of neutral position).
 Unlike a switch that is either on or off, the breakers tripped position is a state that allows the homeowner to see that a circuit error has occurred.

 In order to turn on a circuit breaker, simply locate the circuit breaker panel in your home or office.
 On the face of the panel, you'll see a door.
 Open that door and there will be many black circuit breakers with switch handles.
 These breakers will look wider than taller and most of them are black in color.
 The switches will be stacked in two rows from top to bottom.
 On each breaker should be a small window that will show red if the circuit breaker trips.
 The window is clear when all is well but it will show red when the breaker has tripped.

 The breaker switch handles are in the on position when the handles are all the way towards the center of the breaker panel.
 If they are positioned toward the outside of the panel, they are in the off position.
 The tripped state will be somewhere in the middle with the window showing red.
 To reset this state, you'll need to switch off the breaker before turning it back on.

 Be sure to find out what caused the tripped state before resetting the breaker.
 After fixing the problem, you are ready to check the circuit out by resetting the breaker.
 If the fault clears, you have indeed corrected the problem.
 If not, you'll have to find out where the problem is and continue the steps.